-If plannin g a bachelor's degree major in: Pre-Law Suggested courses for the associate of arts degree are : GENERAL EDUCATION Sem.
-Hrs.
-Major and Support Electives SEM.
+If planning g a bachelor's degree major in: Pre-Law Suggested courses for the associate of arts degree are : GENERAL EDUCATION SEM.
 HRS.
+MAJOR AND SUPPORT ELECTIVES SEM.
+HRS.
 ENG 161 College Writing 3 POL 155 American National Government 3 ENG 164 Advanced Composition 3 POL 200 Constitutional Law & Civil Liberties 3 Computer Science Elective 3 POL 255 American, State & Local Government 3 Humanities Elective 3 HUM 156 Cricital Thinking 3 Mathematics Elective 3 SPC 155 Effective Speech 3 Social Science Electives 9 LAS 101 The Legal Assistant 3 LAS 111 Legal Analysis 3 Electives 15 The choice of these courses is dependent on t year college or university to which the student transfer.

-If planning a bachelor's degree major in: Psychology Suggested courses for the associate of arts degree are : General Education SEM.
+If planning a bachelor's degree major in: Psychology Suggested courses for the associate of arts degree are:

+General Education SEM.
 HRS.
-Major and Support Electives Sem.
+MAJOR AND SUPPORT ELECTIVES Sem.
 Hrs.
-ENG 161 College Writing 3 PSY 160 General Psychology 3 ENG 164 Advanced Composition 3 Electives 21 MTH 157 College Algebra or MTH 160 Introduction to Statistics 3 Computer Science Elective 3 Humanities Electives 9 Natural Science Electives 8 The choice of these courses is depend lent on the four- Social Science Electives 9 year college or university to which the student plans to (other than psychology courses) transfer. -

-Suggested courses for the associate of arts degree are:

-GENERAL EDUCATION SEM.
-HRS.
-Major and Support electives Sem.
-Hrs.

-ENG 161 College Writing 3 SOC 155 Principles of Sociology 3
+ENG 161 College Writing 3 PSY 160 General Psychology 3

 ENG 164 Advanced Composition 3 Electives 21

 MTH 157 College Algebra or

 MTH 160 Introduction to Statistics 3

 Computer Science Elective 3

 Humanities Electives 9

-Natural Science Electives 8 The choice of these courses is depende nt on the four-
+Natural Science Electives 8 The choice of these courses is depend ent on the four-

-Social Science Electives 9 year college or university to which the s tudent plans to
+Social Science Electives 9 year college or university to which the student plans to

-(other than sociology courses) transfer. =
+(other than psychology courses) transfer.

-If undecided about a bachelor's degree major

-Suggested courses for the associate e of arts degree are :
+If planning a bachelor's degree major in: Sociology Suggested courses for the associate of arts degree are : General Education SEM.

-GENERAL EDUCATION SEM.
 HRS.
-Major and Support Electives SEM.
+MAJOR AND SUPPORT ELECTIVES SEM.
 HRS.

-ENG 161 College Writing 3 Electives 24

-ENG 164 Advanced Composition 3

-Computer Science Elective 3

-Humanities Electives 9

-Mathematics Elective 3 The choice of these courses is depend ent on the four-

-Natural Science Electives 8 year college or university to which the student plans to
+ENG 161 College Writing 3 SOC 155 Principles of Sociology 3 ENG 164 Advanced Composition 3 Electives 21 MTH 157 College Algebra or MTH 160 Introduction to Statistics 3 Computer Science Elective 3 Humanities Electives 9 Natural Science Electives 8 The choice of these courses is depende nt on the four- Social Science Electives 9 year college or university to which the s tudent plans to (other than sociology courses) transfer. -

-Social Science Electives 9 transfer. •
+If undec ided about a l oachelor's degree major Suggested courses for the associate of arts degree are : General Education SEM.
+HRS.
+MAJOR AND SUPPORT ELECTIVES SEM.
+HRS.
+ENG 161 College Writing 3 Electives 24 ENG 164 Advanced Composition 3 Computer Science Elective 3 Humanities Electives 9 Mathematics Elective 3 The choice of these courses is depend lent on the four- Natural Science Electives 8 year college or university to which the student plans to Social Science Electives 9 transfer. -

-Associate of Fine Arts, AFA
+Associate of Fine Arts.
+AFA